Sorry, you need to enable JavaScript to visit this website.

 The GLRI agencies will continue to update publicly available online information about GLRI and will seek new ways to communicate about the program and status of ongoing work.
 The agencies will continue to communicate scientific findings broadly to help inform and prioritize future work.

-The GLRI agencies will prioritize meaningful outreach and engagement with and involvement from all communities, especially disadvantaged and other communities with environmental justice concerns, as part of project planning and implementation.
+The GLRI agencies will prioritize meaningful outreach and engagement with and involvement from all communities as part of project planning and implementation (see Community Engagement).
 Partnerships (see below) will be used as a tool to improve engagement.

 Partnerships

-The GLRI agencies will continue to encourage project plans and designs that are resilient to climate change and other stressors (see Adaptation Planning).
+The GLRI agencies will continue to encourage project plans and designs that are resilient to multiple stressors (see Resilient and Sustainable Projects).
 GLRI agencies will also encourage project stewardship to promote the sustainability and long-term benefits of projects.

 Science-Based Adaptive Management